 The technical implementation reveals Google's AI advantage.
 The same algorithms that power Search recommendations will now curate social content, potentially offering more sophisticated personalization than native social feeds.
 Google's vast data trove about user interests and browsing behavior gives it unique insights into what content might resonate.

 This integration also signals Google's response to the rise of social search behavior.
-Recent studies show younger users increasingly turn to and for discovery rather than traditional Google Search.
+Recent studies show younger users increasingly turn to TikTok and Instagram for discovery rather than traditional Google Search.
 By bringing social content into its ecosystem, Google is fighting to remain the internet's primary gateway.